kpbaks/autols.fish/README.md

 but I have not yet tried it.~~
 - ~~Add asciinema gif, to show functionality of plugin.~~
 - Add rules for which directories autols should be applicable for e.g. only invoke in directories containing `.git`
+- Add a "How it works" section to the readme